zend-server-plugins/Documentation/UIAPI.md

 contains one or more ZF2 modules.
 Every module has the next structure
 ```
 * config/
-    * *module.config.php* - Routing information, location in the main menu, and other module configurations
+    * module.config.php - Routing information, location in the main menu,
+                            - and other module configurations
 * src/
     * MyFirstExtensionModule/
         * Controller/
-            * *WebApiController.php* - Module controller, used as an entry point
+            * WebApiController.php - Module controller, used as an entry point
-* *public/* - Module's static files (JS/CSS/Images) location
+* *public/* - Module's static files (JS/CSS/Images/Templates/...) location
     * js/
         * index.js
         * ...